HimanshuGoel/full-stack-learnings/KEYBOARD_SHORTCUTS.md

 - move line up and down - `alt + down / up`

 - select all occurences to find match - `ctrl + d`

-## NPM

-- list for all of the components that NPM's installed globally - `npm list –g –depth=0`

 ## Chrome Dev Tools